Techdemo/project-2-1819/README.md

 ![result](https://raw.githubusercontent.com/Techdemo/project-2-1819/master/assets/result.png)

 As a result.
 The full pageload is brought back to around 4.7s.
+Also, the percieved performance increased.
+For a user it seems that the webpage is loading faster than the reality is.

+### Recommendations

+- keep the first meaningful paint low as possible.

+- Implement service workers to handle the caching of static files and third party scripts.

+- Do you really need Jquery?
+Do you really need GSAP or other animation libraries?
+These kinds of libraries are very heavy on the client.
+Use some Vanilla JS for your requirements.

+- properly size all the images and encode them to next-gen formats.